exo-lang/exo-lang.github.io/index.md

 Each iteration ran in 11590 milliseconds
 ```

 Now it's time to write a schedule to make this fast.
-See our [PLDI
+See our [scheduling
-artifact] for a tutorial on using AVX2 to optimize the innermost
+example] for a tutorial on using AVX2 to optimize the innermost
 kernel.

 # Is Exo Right for Me?